scikit-hep/pyhf/docs/JOSS/paper.md

 ## Impact on Physics

-In addition to enabling the first publication of full likelihoods by an LHC experiment [@ATL-PHYS-PUB-2019-029], `pyhf` has been used by the `SModels` library to improve the reinterpretation of results of searches for new physics at LHC experiments [@Abdallah:2020pec], [@Khosa:2020zar], [@Alguero:2020grj].
+In addition to enabling the first publication of full likelihoods by an LHC experiment [@ATL-PHYS-PUB-2019-029], `pyhf` has been used by the `SModelS` library to improve the reinterpretation of results of searches for new physics at LHC experiments [@Abdallah:2020pec], [@Khosa:2020zar], [@Alguero:2020grj].

 ## Future work